landerwells/game_of_life_cpp/README.md

-This is my rendition of John Conway's Game of Life in C++
+My rendition of John Conway's Game of Life in C++

 All you need to run is
 ```